fb-icon

 Heatmaps answer that question and show you which photos, videos, links, or buttons get the most attention.

-From this information, you can investigate why these areas are more compelling than the ones you WANT your visitors to be clicking on.
+From gathering the data above, you can hypothesize as to why these areas are more compelling than the ones you WANT your visitors to click on.
+Then create new design variations to split test to see which option is more effective.

-Leakage points send away your web visitors from your desired action step, often because of confusing design or a technical issue.
+Leakage points send away your website visitors from your desired action step, often because of confusing design or a technical issue.

 Test your website for leakage – don’t just assume it’s optimized.
-Use heat maps, video recordings of your visitors, split testing, and usability testing to find out what’s really going on.
+Use heat maps, video recordings of your visitors, split testing, and usability testing to find out what’s actually going on.

 Avoid leakage points by designing around your CTA, minimizing distractions, and potentially utilizing mini-sites.

-If you’re using Pay-Per-Click advertising, or if you’ve invested heavily in copy, then don’t let hidden leakage rob you of conversions.
+If you’re using Pay-Per-Click advertising, or if you have invested in copywriting, then don’t let hidden leakage rob you of conversions.

 You may also like…